ElijahFowler/node-user-list/README.md

 After cloning run "npm install".

-You need a PostgreSQL database named 'node-hero' and a table named 'users' with 2 columns.
+You need a PostgreSQL database named 'node_hero' and a table named 'users' with 2 columns.

 To create DB:
 ```sql